AndreRdz7/365DaysOfCodingJournal/GOAL.md

 ## To Learn

 - C++ for coding interviews, AI and game development
+- Machine Learning and Artificial Intelligence from the root (concepts) to implementation (libraries/kits/code)
-- Python for ML/AI
+- Python for ML/AI and Data Science, improving current skills and learning new ones, also the usage of Jupyter Notebook
-- React (improve)
+- React (improve) to create awesome and interactive interfaces
 - UX/UI with accessibility
-- Node.js (improve) for BackEnd
+- Node.js (improve) for BackEnd development
 - GraphQL
 - Azure Cloud
 - Salesforce Developer